eldoy/local/README.md

 ### Clone this repo

-Start by cloning this repo:
+Start by cloning this repo in your `~/src` directory:

 ```
 git clone https://github.com/eldoy/local.git